 All the good stuff is in the beginning.
 This order of operations makes it easy for your dog to dread your departure.

 Don’t let your morning routine start off at the high point and then get worse and worse and worse for Fluffy.
 Save the good stuff for the end.
-As you’ll see, Barley is basically begging me to leave by the end of my morning routine.
+As you’ll see, my dog is basically begging me to leave by the end of my morning routine.
 The best part of his morning comes after I leave!
 Perfect!

 As a student of Stoic philosophy, I love morning routines.
 As soon as I heard this podcast, my mind started racing.
 Was my morning routine setting Barley up for failure?